List of Christian denominations by number of members: Christian denominational families

 Both of the next two Councils, the Council of Ephesus, and the Council of Chalcedon led to significant ruptures in the Church.
 Many Christians espousing the minority position at these two councils, even after extensive discussion and attempts at reconciliation, chose to strike out on their own, rather than to accept the positions held by the majority of the church fathers at the councils.

+The Church of the East, encompassing the Syriac speaking Christians in Sasanian-occupied Mesopotamia and far-eastern border regions of the Roman Empire, began to break contact with the Christians in the Roman Empire due to political pressure from the Persians as well as disagreements following the Council of Ephesus after 431 AD.

-Refusing to accept the Council of Ephesus, the Church of the East, encompassing many Syriac speaking Christians in what was then the far East of the Empire, split off in 431 AD.
-A few decades later, in 451 AD, after the Council of Chalcedon, the group that later became known as the Oriental Orthodox Churches, encompassing many Coptic speaking Christians in North Africa, also split off.
+In 451 AD, after the Council of Chalcedon, the group that later became known as the Oriental Orthodox Churches, encompassing many Coptic speaking Christians in North Africa, also split off.

-In 1054 AD, an accumulation of misunderstanding, disrespect and genuine theological differences led to the Great Schism, dividing Greek speaking Christians who became the Eastern Orthodox, from Latin speaking Christians who kept the name Catholic, but increasingly prefaced it with the adjective "Roman".
+In 1054 AD, an accumulation of misunderstanding, disrespect, political pressures, and genuine theological differences led to the Great Schism, dividing Greek-speaking Christians who became the Eastern Orthodox, from Latin-speaking Christians who kept the name Catholic, but increasingly prefaced it with the adjective "Roman".

-Beginning in 1517, the remaining western, Latin speaking church was itself rent asunder by the Reformation with many Christians rejecting papal authority and gathering together in new ways.
-Broadly speaking Protestantism has four streams: Lutheranism, Calvinism, Anabaptism, and Anglicanism.
-While all of these Christian groups from the Church of the East on, have their own subsequent splits, the fragmentation in Protestantism has been extreme, with hundreds of denominations.
+Beginning in 1517, the western, Latin-speaking church was itself rent asunder by the Protestant Reformation, with many Christians rejecting papal authority and organising together in new ways.
+Broadly speaking, Protestantism has four streams: Lutheranism, Calvinism, Anabaptism, and Anglicanism.
+While all of these Christian groups have their own subsequent splits, the fragmentation in Protestantism has been relatively extreme, with hundreds of denominations.
 However, many of these independent churches still belong to broader Protestant traditions.

-Some of these fragmented groups, particularly among the Eastern churches, have sought to return to Rome, and have reunited themselves under papal authority.
+Some of these fragmented groups, particularly among the Eastern churches, have sought to return or reestablish communion with the Catholic Church, and have reunited themselves under papal authority.